 Welcome to my personal online art gallery website.

 My name is Karin Barend.
-I am a fine art prints and sculptural artist who uses several mediums to explore a large range of visual interpretations that pertain to my personal experience as an immigrant.
-Throughout my life I have been traveling and living in several countries all over the world, constantly changing scenery, languages and friendships.
-The only constant in my life is art.
-The very process of creating a two or three dimensional piece enables me to translate my thoughts into tangible visualizations of my various experiences.
-Sometimes the creation of an art piece exists solely to create solace and happiness.
-Other times it allows me to put on to paper that which is hard for me to convey in words.
-Whether it is through fan based arts or original pieces of arts, I constantly aspire to learn, evolve and share my pieces with those who want to wander along.
-It was in my student years at the College of Wooster where I started my main body of printmaking pieces, with my Senior Independent Study in 2013 as my strongest body of art pieces as a career student.
+I am a fine art prints and sculptural artist who uses several mediums to explore a large range of visual interpretations.
+Many of my pieces are informed by my personal experience as an immigrant.
+Throughout my life I have been traveling and living in several countries all over the world.
+The constant changing scenery, languages and friendships are what keeps me inspired to create and be creative.
+The very process of creating art enables me to translate my thoughts.
+Sometimes the creation of an art piece exists solely to create personal solace and happiness.
+Other times it allows me to put on to paper, canvas or stone that which is hard for me to convey in words.
+Whether it is through fandom based arts or original pieces of arts, I constantly aspire to learn, evolve and share my pieces with those who want to wander along.
+It was in my student years at the College of Wooster where I started my main body of printmaking pieces, with my Senior Independent Study in 2013 as my strongest body of art as a career student.
 The didactic written for my gallery to the Senior I.S. presentation reflects the way I work and engage through my art.

 Senior Independent Study Didact